Digital on-screen graphics by country: Italy

 In Italy, the channel watermark usage is different for every television network.
 RAI, at the end of the 1970s, introduced its first watermark, to minimize copyright infringement by private channels.
 The bug "jumped" around the four corners of the image.
 At the end of 1987, the bug added the number of the station, until 2010 in words and from 2010 in numbers.
 RAI's on-screen logos are not shown during news programs (e.g. TG1).

 RAI's on-screen logos were placed at the bottom right until 2010, much like commercial broadcaster Mediaset and commercial TV channel La7, which have always used that corner.
 However, during RAI's 2010 corporate rebrand, they were moved to the top right corner.
-During a second corporate rebrand in 2016, the logos were moved once again, this time to the top left (with some programs having the logo on the top right corner), which has rarely been used by Italian TV networks (barring some newer channels like Discovery's Nove).
+During a second corporate rebrand in 2016, the logos were moved once again, this time to the top left (with some programs having the logo on the top right corner), which has rarely been used by Italian TV networks (barring some newer channels such as Discovery's Nove).
 On the SD feeds of RAI channels that have an HD feed, the HD channel number (starting from 501) is posted below the channel's bug.
 Sky Italia channels, like TV8, use the top right corner for their logos.

 Commercial broadcasters Mediaset and La7 have always placed their logos at the bottom right corner of the screen.
 However, during some shows or sport events, they may be moved to the top right.
 Mediaset's DOGs consist of a transparent channel logo with 'MEDIASET' written immediately below the logo.
-(Mediacorp, the sole free-to-air broadcaster of Singapore and effectively the state broadcaster, follows a similar approach: a transparent Mediacorp wordmark appears immediately above the channel logo in full color.
+(Mediacorp, the sole free-to-air broadcaster of Singapore and effectively the state broadcaster, follows a similar approach: a transparent Mediacorp wordmark appears immediately above the channel logo in full colour.
 This was used from 2004 till 2023, before Mediacorp refreshes all of its properties logos.
 Note that Mediacorp, unlike Mediaset, places its logos at the top right corner, and has the channel logo in full color.)

 DOGs are not removed during commercial breaks, with an exception of some channels like the now-defunct linear channel Disney Channel.
 RAI's channels also removed their logo during commercial breaks during 2016–2017 (which had been rare since the introduction of watermark), but this practice has since reversed.

 Lithuania

 In Lithuania, DOGs usually appear on the top right corner of the screen, though LNK group's channels place their DOG on the top left corner and used to be removed during non-programme sections.
-If programming is not suitable for younger viewers, a DOG showing the age rating is placed in the bottom right corner.
+If programming is unsuitable for younger viewers, a DOG showing the age rating is placed in the bottom right corner.